 In September 2015, the Jaffa Port station was recognized as a “Pioneering Technology” by the then Chief Scientist of the Israeli Ministry of National Infrastructures, Energy, and Water Resources- Dr. Bracha Halaf.
 In 2019, Eco Wave Power was awarded a grant by the Energy Ministry for the construction and installation of a 100KW wave energy power station and its connection to the national Israeli electrical grid.
 Eco Wave Power finished the assembly phase and the wave simulation testing of the wave energy conversion unit and is currently moving forward to the next phases of the project development.

 In February 2022, the grid connection route was concluded and the production of 10 floater units required for the EWP-EDF One project were finalized.
 Installation commenced in the sea wall in the Port of Jaffa around the same time.
 Real sea condition testings commenced in July 2022 with the purpose of examining the operation of the mechanical and hydraulic subsystems of the project.
 These tests resulted in a green light for the next phases of the project, which included grid connection and testing of the overall system, to be followed by full operation.
-In August 2022, the Israeli Electric Authority (IEA) has set an official Feed-in Tariff (“FIT”) and commenced operations to officially connect the EWP-EDF One wave energy project to Israel’s energy grid.
+In August 2022, the Israeli Electric Authority (IEA) set an official Feed-in Tariff (“FIT”) and commenced operations to officially connect the EWP-EDF One wave energy project to Israel’s energy grid.
+This connection was agreed and announced in April 2023 through an official Power Purchase Agreement with the IEA.
+This agreement led to the connection to the Israeli electrical grid in August 2023, making it the first wave energy project to deliver electricity to the country’s power supply.

 Key Environmental Issues